 There's lots of discussion in growing industries about the best ways businesses can improve their environmental compliance, without sacrificing profitability or efficiency in the process.
 One method getting serious attention right now is the idea of Environmentally Preferable Purchasing.
 But how does picking "the green option" give an advantage without sacrificing profitability or efficiency?

-If you’ve never heard of the concept before, you can read a full-length description of it here.
+If you’ve never heard of the concept before, start by reading a full-length description.
 In essence, environmentally preferable purchasing (EPP) is all about front loading your environmental management by knowing the environmental impact of your materials before they even enter your facility.

 The central idea of EPP is straightforward: the materials that you bring into your facility and use to make your end products dictate almost everything else that happens in your product life cycle.

 All your waste, air emissions, greenhouse gases, and environmental compliance reports can all be tracked down to the raw materials you purchase.